Wyatt-Harris/RetroMultithreadingAdventure/README.md

 The main feature of this game is the use of multithreading to tell multiple action-packed stories at once.
 The use cases would be anytime a user wants to have some fun!
 -Technologies Used
 Java, weather meteo API, Multithreading, Lambda Expressions
+-Weather API
+A weather API is used in this game that enhances the experience by changing how powerful certain spells are in the context of the weather.
 -How to run the project
 Make sure your machine can compile and run Java source code and download these files.
 After the download, run the file titled GameEngine
 -Contributors & Responsibilities